vantage-sh/docs.vantage.sh/docs/kubernetes_agent.md

 - A [Vantage API token](/vantage_account#api-token) with READ and WRITE scopes enabled

-- Navigate to [Kubernetes Integration page](https://console.vantage.sh/settings/kubernetes?connect=true) in the Vantage console, and click the **Enable Kubernetes Agent** button
+- Navigate to the [Kubernetes Integration page](https://console.vantage.sh/settings/kubernetes?connect=true) in the Vantage console, and click the **Enable Kubernetes Agent** button

 ## Create a Connection